 Executive Assistant to the General Secretary

-Brenda has worked closely with the General Secretary's Office since 2008 when she became the General Administrative Coordinator and then the Executive Assistant upon another's retirement.
+Brenda has worked for each General Secretary since 2008.
 Previously, she was the Grants Administrator in Young People's Ministries and was among the first staff of that division when it was newly formed after the 2004 General Conference.
 She began her career at Discipleship Ministries as an administrative assistant with the former United Methodist Youth Organization.
 Her professional background is in project management and technical writing.

-She is active in her local church, Hermitage United Methodist Church, currently serving as a Lay Member to the Tennessee Annual Conference.
-Lockhart has served on the Boards of Directors for both the Nashville Emmaus and the Nashville Chrysalis Communities, currently serving as the registrar for the Nashville Emmaus Community.
+Brenda is an active United Methodist, currently serving as an at-large member to the Tennessee Annual Conference.
+She has served on the Boards of Directors for both the Nashville Emmaus and the Nashville Chrysalis Communities, currently serving as the registrar for the Nashville Emmaus Community.
 She is an Advanced Certified member of PAUMCS (Professional Administrators in the United Methodist Connectional Structure) and serves on the national Membership Committee.

 Brenda holds a Bachelor of Science in Professional Studies with a concentration in Organizational Leadership from Middle Tennessee State University and an Associate of Science in Business and Commerce from Volunteer State.
 She and her husband Cy live in Hermitage, Tennessee.